MarkDBlackwell/yaml2lilypond/.leo_shadow/xREADME.md

 #--unknown-language--@+node:georgesawyer.20110825192845.1922:<< readme >>
 #yaml2lilypond

-Program works, but the documentation is NOT READY YET.
+Program works, but the documentation (and tests: it was written as a spike solution) are NOT READY YET.

 A program to convert music specifications, from YAML format, into LilyPond (input) format.